Innocent-Spark/coding-challenge/README.md

 # Asset Management Compliance Review System

 ## Background
 You are a programmer for an asset management firm.
 The compliance team has implemented an advanced model for flagging potentially non-compliant investment transactions on the secondary market system.
 These flagged transactions require manual review.

+We don't care about building a super polished UI.
 This is just a toy app, to be used to learn more about your programming and technical design skills.

-We don't care about building a super polished UI - but the challenge is to demonstrate the depth and breadth of your technical knowledge.

 ## Technical Requirements
 - Backend: C# (.NET Core)